Silent Neuron Theory and Plasticity Preservation for Deep Reinforcement Learning in Adaptive Video Streaming: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This paper presents a comprehensive investigation of neural plasticity in network resource adaptation in non-stationary environments.
-The theoretical analysis explains the reason for the decline in network performance under non-stationary conditions, attributing it to a loss of plasticity.
-To address this issue, we propose the use of Silent Neurons, a novel metric that takes into account both forward outputs and backward gradients and develop a corresponding reset mechanism.
+Our theoretical analysis explains the decline in performance under non-stationary conditions by attributing it to a loss of neural plasticity.
+To address this issue, we propose the use of Silent Neurons, a novel metric that takes into account both forward outputs and backward gradients, and develop a corresponding reset mechanism.
 Our experiments confirm the existence of plasticity loss and demonstrate the effectiveness of our solution.
 Interestingly, our findings also suggest that neurons with zero outputs but active gradients can actually improve network adaptability.
 Overall, our results showcase the superior performance of our approach in non-stationary network environments.

 Looking forward, several promising directions emerge for future research.
 First, our framework could be extended to more complex scenarios where non-stationarity arises from various sources beyond network bandwidth, such as adversarial perturbations or user-induced variations.
 Second, while our Silent Neuron metric provides a more comprehensive measure of neural plasticity, investigating alternative or complementary indicators of plasticity could further enhance our understanding of neural network adaptation in dynamic environments.
 These extensions would contribute to developing more robust and adaptive systems for real-world applications.
 The specific mechanisms by which ABR internal system states — such as buffer occupancy and bandwidth — induce plasticity loss in neural networks merit further analysis.
 Building on such analysis to develop more customized, ABR-specific solutions to plasticity loss represents a highly promising direction for future research.